aaronwlee/attain/README.md

 <br />
 <span style="color: #555;">This feature is brand new and any contributins and ideas will be welcomed</span>

+- `static startWith(connectFunc)`
+Automatically initialize the app and connect to the database with a connect function.

+- `static startWith(dbClass)`
+Automatically initialize the app create a database instance.

 ## Nested Routing

 > **Path** - router.ts